eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.sonos/README.md

 ## Supported Things

 All available Sonos (playback) devices are supported by this binding.
 This includes the Play:1, Play:3, Play:5, Connect, Connect:Amp, Playbar, and Sub.
 The Bridge and Boost are not supported, but these devices do only have an auxiliary role in the Sonos network and do not have any playback capability.
+All supported Sonos devices are registered as an audio sink in the framework.

 When being defined in a \*.things file, the specific thing types PLAY1, PLAY3, PLAY5, PLAYBAR, CONNECT and CONNECTAMP should be used.